MarcusP-P/personal_website/_posts/2025-01-03-executive-dysfunction-an-example.md

         - Clean outer surface of laptop with towel
         - Notice dust on the screen
           - Clean the keyboard and screen of laptop
-        - iPad case has fingerprint
+        - Remember that my iPad case has fingerprints
           - Move iPad to other case
           - Clean iPad case inside and out
-          - Remember other iPad case isn't clean either
+          - Clean other iPad case
             - Move iPad to newly cleaned case
               - The back of the iPad isn't clean, so it will dirty the inside of newly cleaned case
               - Clean back of iPad where it will magnet to clean case so clean case does not get dirty
                 - There is no point in cleaning just part of the iPad - I need to clean its front too
                   - Find special iPad screen [polishing cloth][4]
                   - Clean iPad screen
 - Remove car mats and wet vac them
   - I want to use the sanitising cleaning liquid, rather than the pet odour one, because I'm not worried about pet odours in the car, but I've never used this liquid before
     - Find the manual for the wet vac